 View the live version of your course.

-In the Course Team Management section, select Beta Testers.
+In the Administration List Management section, use the drop-down list to select Beta Testers.

-Under the list of users who currently have that role, enter the email address or username of the person you want to add.
+Under the list of users who currently have that role, enter an email address or username and click Add Beta Tester.

 If the beta test starts before the Enrollment Start Date of your course, you can also enroll the beta tester.
 See Enrollment.

-To remove the Beta Tester role from users individually, find the user in the list of beta testers, and then select Revoke access to the right of that user’s email address.
+To remove the Beta Tester role from users individually, find the user in the list of beta testers, and then click Revoke access to the right of that user’s email address.